 - 1 teaspoon vanilla extract

-- Bake at 300° for 1 to 1-1/2 hours or until a toothpick inserted near the center comes out clean.
-Cool for 20 minutes before removing from pans to wire racks.
-Cool completely.
+- Bake 1 to 1-1/2 hours or until a toothpick inserted near the center comes out clean.
+Cool in pans 20 minutes before removing to wire racks to cool completely.
 Wrap tightly and store in a cool dry place.
 Using a serrated knife, cut into slices.
 Yield: 2 loaves (12 slices each).

 "I have made a recipe very similar to this for the past 25 years.
 People who don't like fruitcake seem to like it.
 I will continue to make it."

 "This recipe is all fruit and very little cake/binder.
 It is EXCELLENT.
 A true fruitcake lover will love this recipe!
 It is expensive to make, but worth every cent!"

 "I followed the directions and it turned out to be a ball of sticky stuff.
 The top and sides were burning before the inside was done.
 Not sure what went wrong."